simeononsecurity/simeononsecurity.ch/content/articles/demystifying-network-address-translation-(nat)-and-port-address-translation-(pat)/index.en.md

 ### Use Cases for NAT

 NAT has several use cases in the field of cybersecurity.
 One important use case is the protection of internal network resources from unauthorized access.
 By translating private IP addresses to public IP addresses, [NAT acts as a barrier](https://www.thesamba.com/vw/bin/banner_click.php?redirect=1093825nov22.%D0%BC%D0%BE%D0%B6%D0%B0%D0%B9%D1%81%D0%BA-%D0%B0%D0%B2%D1%82%D0%BE%D1%80%D0%B5%D0%BC%D0%BE%D0%BD%D1%82-%D1%86%D0%B5%D0%BD%D1%82%D1%80.%D1%80%D1%84) between the internal network and the external network, preventing direct communication and potential attacks.
 Another use case is the conservation of public IP addresses.
 With the increasing number of devices connected to the internet, the availability of public IP addresses is limited.
 NAT allows multiple devices to share a single public IP address, reducing the demand for public IP addresses.
-Additionally, NAT can be used for load balancing purposes.
+Also, NAT can be used for load balancing purposes.
 By distributing incoming network traffic across multiple internal servers, NAT helps optimize resource use and improve network performance.

 ### Use Cases for PAT